blaenk/site/input/notes/postgresql.markdown

 SELECT to_tsvector('postgraduate') @@ to_tsquery('postgres:*');
 ```

+## UUID Type

+The `uuid` type stores Universally Unique Identifiers (UUID) as per RFC 4122.

+While PostgreSQL supports storage and comparison of UUIDs, it doesn't support generating UUIDs because no single algorithm is well suited for every application.
+The `uuid-ossp` module implements standard algorithms, and the `pgcrypto` module provides a generation function for random UUIDs.

 ## Type Casts

 PostgreSQL supports two equivalent syntaxes for type casts.
 The `CAST` syntax conforms to the SQL standard, whereas the `::` is historical PostgreSQL syntax.